U.S. study says vital to treat fungal meningitis early

 The widening outbreak has killed 19 people and infected 245, according to the U.S. Centers for Disease Control and Prevention (CDC).

-The CDC has said it first learned about the fungal meningitis outbreak on September 21 and health officials have linked it to tainted vials of injectable steroid methylprednisolone acetate made by the New England Compounding Center (NECC) in Framingham, Massachusetts.
+The CDC has said it first learned about the fungal meningitis outbreak on Sept.
+21 and health officials have linked it to tainted vials of injectable steroid methylprednisolone acetate made by the New England Compounding Center in Framingham, Massachusetts.

-U.S. Senator Richard Blumenthal of Connecticut sent a letter on Thursday to the Department of Defense seeking information about a July purchase agreement for specialized medicines between the U.S. Army Medical Command and a company called Ameridose that has the same owners as NECC.

-The drugs were purchased for use in the neonatal intensive care unit at the Army's Tripler Medical Center in Honolulu.

 Fungal infections typically only attack people with severely compromised immune systems, such as patients who have had bone marrow or organ transplants.
 Fungal spores can enter the lungs of these patients and make their way into the blood stream, and eventually into the central nervous system.